andyclymer/minikbd/Hardware/README.md

 - “One rotary encoder and two keyboard keyswitches”

 ## Buying it
 Build one yourself!
-A batch of MiniKbd circuit boards is currently being made and once they've arrived in mid-April I'll have some for sale for around $6 each.
-Then, you can collect the parts listed below and build your own (or all three!)
+A batch of MiniKbd circuit boards has been made, and they're available for sale at $6 each.
+Contact me directly if you'd like one!

 ## Parts List
-(To Come)
+The full list of parts for each of the three configurations along with a buying guide can be found in the [Parts List](./PartsList.md) file in this directory.

 ## Building it
 Build guides are available for all three configurations: